Ajai Chowdhry: Investor

 As an investor, Ajai is on board of Indian Angel Network and has invested in several start ups.
 He also serves as the chairman of FICCI Startup Committee.

 Philanthropy

 Ajai co-founded EPIC Foundation in 2021.
 The goal of the foundation was to focus on developing electronic products that could be of national importance.
-Ajay serves as the chairman of the foundation and has works with other expert global advisors.
+Ajai serves as the chairman of the foundation and has works with other expert global advisors.

-Personal Life and Family
+Personal life and family

 Ajai was married in 1977 to Kunkun Chowdhry.
 He has two sons, Kunal and Akshay.